workingDog/pochi/README.md

-**Pochi** allows a presenter with an iPad, iPhone or a Mac to share a presentation with other iPads, iPhones and Macs in the audience.
+**Pochi Presenter** allows a presenter with an iPad, iPhone or a Mac to share a presentation with other iPads, iPhones and Macs in the audience.
 As the presenter flips through the presentation pages, the viewer devices instantly and securely receive the updated pages.

 ![overview](images/overview1.png)

-**Pochi** is really two applications talking to each other, one is the **Pochi Presenter** App and the other is the free **Pochi Viewer** App.
-The **Pochi Presenter** App is used by presenters to share and interact with their presentation, and the **Pochi Viewer** App is used by the audience to view the presentation.
+The **Pochi Presenter** App is used by presenters to share and interact with their presentation, it is also used by the audience to view the presentation.
-Both Apps need to be connected to the same local *Wi-Fi* network to work with each other.
+The presenter and the audience Apps need to be connected to the same local *Wi-Fi* network to work with each other.

-With the **Pochi Presenter** App, a presenter starts by selecting a presentation document from the device *Files folder, iCloud Drive, Dropbox* or other storage.
-The **Pochi Viewer** App is then able to follow that presentation by selecting it from a list.
+The **Pochi Presenter** App has 2 modes, a **Presenter** mode where a presenter can select and interact with a presentation document, and a **Viewer** mode where the audience is able to follow that presentation on their device.

 #### For iPad and iPhone

-The **Pochi Viewer** App for iOS is *free* and is available on the [Apple Store](https://itunes.apple.com/us/app/pochi-viewer/id1445647492?ls=1&mt=8).
-The **Pochi Viewer** App for iOS includes a trial *Presenter* function that is disabled after *7 days*.

-The **Pochi Presenter** App for iOS costs **USD $4.99** and is available on the [Apple Store](https://itunes.apple.com/us/app/pochi-presenter/id1435990047?ls=1&mt=8).
+The **Pochi Presenter** App for iOS is **free** and is available on the [Apple Store](https://itunes.apple.com/us/app/pochi-presenter/id1435990047?ls=1&mt=8).
-The **Pochi Presenter** App includes all functions of the **Pochi Viewer** App.

 #### For Mac

-The **Pochi Presenter** App for Mac is *free* and is available on the [Apple Store](https://itunes.apple.com/jp/app/pochi-presenter/id1454321927?l=en&mt=12).
+The **Pochi Presenter** App is also available for Mac, it is also **free** and is available on the Mac [Apple Store](https://itunes.apple.com/jp/app/pochi-presenter/id1454321927?l=en&mt=12).

-The **Pochi Presenter** App includes all functions of the **Pochi Viewer** App.
+# Branding and customisation

+The plain **Pochi Presenter** App can be customised and branded to your specific requirements, contact us at <pochi.assist@gmail.com> for a quote.

-# The Presenter App
+# The Presenter mode

 ![presenter](images/presenter1.png)

 A presentation can be created using a number of tools such as *Apple Keynote, Pages or Preview*, *Microsoft PowerPoint* or *Adobe PDF tools*.
 That presentation must be saved as a PDF document for **Pochi Presenter** to use.
 A presentation can optionally require a password.
-When a password is set, **Viewers** will be asked for that password in order to view the presentation.
+When a password is set, the **Viewers** will be asked for that password in order to view the presentation.
 The communication between the **Presenter** and the **Viewers** is made secure in this case.

 To select a presentation press the **Presentation** button and navigate to the document you want.
-Once a PDF document is selected the presentation will be displayed and will broadcast its presence to the **Pochi Viewer** Apps using the local *Wi-Fi* network.
+Once a PDF document is selected the presentation will be displayed and will broadcast its presence to the audience **Pochi Presentation** Apps using the local *Wi-Fi* network.

 ![presenter](images/presenter2.png)

 Different pages can be selected using the thumbnail bar or by swiping left and right.

-A presentation can be annotated using the drawing tool provided after pressing the draw tool icon.
+A presentation can be annotated using the drawing tool provided by pressing the draw tool icon.

 ![presenter](images/presenter3.png)